outflanknl/RedELK/README.md

 This project is still in beta phase.
 This means that it works on our machines and our environment, but no extended testing is performed on different setups.
 This also means that naming and structure of the code is still subject to change.

 We are working (and you are invited to contribute) on many things, amongst others:
-- **Support for Apache and Nginx redirectors**.
-Fully tested and working filebeat and logstash configuration files that support Apache and Nginx based redirectors.
+- **Support for other redirector applications**.
+E.g. Nginx.
+Fully tested and working filebeat and logstash configuration.
-- **Solve rsyslog max log line issue**.
-Rsyslog (default syslog service on Ubuntu) breaks long syslog lines.
-Depending on the CS profile you use, this can become an issue.
-As a result, the parsing of some of the fields are properly parsed by logstash, and thus not properly included in elasticsearch.
+- **Support for other C2 frameworks**.
+E.g. FactionC2, Covenant, Empire.
+Fully tested and working filebeat and logstash configurations please.
 - **Ingest manual IOC data**.
 When you are uploading a document, or something else, outside of Cobalt Strike, it will not be included in the IOC list.
 We want an easy way to have these manual IOCs also included.
 One way would be to enter the data manually in the activity log of Cobalt Strike and have a logstash filter to scrape the info from there.
 - **Ingest e-mails**.
 Create input and filter rules for IMAP mailboxes.
 This way, we can use the same easy ELK interface for having an overview of sent emails, and replies.
 - **DNS traffic analyses**.
 Ingest, filter and query for suspicious activities on the DNS level.
 This will take considerable work due to the large amount of noise/bogus DNS queries performed  by scanners and online DNS inventory services.